thedayheisooo/covfefe/about.md

   behind the the project.
 members:
   - about: >-
-      Adam was so mad about Trump that he dumped a side project he was working on so he has a couple of hours each weekend to work on thedayheisooo.com.
-      He even offered to take the lead with all the legal crap we have to do just to sell some stickers – CEO is therefore not a made up startup bullshit bingo title, he is the C.E.O. of the TinyHands Ltd.* hell yeah!
-    contact:
-      email: aron@thedayheisooo.com
-    img: /assets/images/media_library/adam.jpg
-    name: Adam
-    position: CEO
-  - about: >-
       Is there something Trump hates more than a strong liberal woman?
 Yes, if she is a journalist on top of it!
 Just like the rest on the team she knows what she will be doing the day he is #ooo … unfortunately she will have to